Education for All

-- The application requires 1 letter of recommendation, but up to 3 will be accepted.
+- The application requires one letter of recommendation, but up to three will be accepted.
 We prefer that these letters come from one of the students’ current or previous teachers or advisors

 - The applicant must provide essay responses (300-500 words per question) to the prompts provided by their guidance counselor and/or liaison

 - The applicant has the option of providing a current resume listing their academic achievements, language skills, honors/awards, volunteer and work experience, and any other relevant information demonstrating their ability to succeed at Parkland College

 Award recipients will receive $1,000 per semester for the fall and spring semesters (to be disbursed directly to Parkland College) along with a one-time award of $500 (disbursed directly to the student) to cover the cost of administrative fees, books, and other educational materials.
 Awards will be disbursed before the start of the fall semester.